abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-The following are the examples of quantum state vectors represented using the dirac notation.
+The given below examples are quantum state vectors represented using the dirac notation.

 $$
 \begin{equation}\tag{Ex-1}